sjl/beast/docs/02-usage.markdown

 `define-aspect` takes the name of the aspect and zero or more slot definitions.

-The names of aspect slots will be have the aspect name prepended to them with a slash to avoid clashing between aspects, and the `initargs` and `accessors` will be added for you.
+The names of aspect slots will have the aspect name prepended to them with a slash to avoid clashing between aspects, and the `initargs` and `accessors` will be added for you.
 So for example, this: